Gas Pump Card Skimmers: How to Protect Your Card Information

 Take the extra couple minutes to go inside and pay instead of paying at the pump.
 It avoids the threat of your information being stolen at the pump and really doesn’t take much longer.
 Plus, you can reward yourself with a candy bar because you are fighting against the bad guys and you are winning!

 Unfortunately, no technology is 100% safe.
-The move toward chip cards have helped with fighting this fight.
-The EMV chip readers will be arriving at the pump by October 2017.
+The move toward chip cards have helped with fighting this battle.
 The chip card has a higher level of security because it produces a unique one time token that a hacker can’t reproduce.
 If you do see something that is suspicious, be the hero and say something.
 We are all in this together!

 Did you find this helpful?
 Leave a comment below if you’d like to know more about this subject or if you’d like us to dive into another financial topic.